vuejs-translations/docs-cs/src/guide/scaling-up/ssr.md

 ### Custom Directives {#custom-directives}

 Since most custom directives involve direct DOM manipulation, they are ignored during SSR.
-However, if you want to specify how a custom directive should be rendered (i.e. what attributes it should add to the rendered element), you can use the `getSSRProps` directive hook:
+However, if you want to specify how a custom directive should be rendered (tj. what attributes it should add to the rendered element), you can use the `getSSRProps` directive hook:

 ```js
 const myDirective = {